patthoege/hangmangame-pp3-python/README.md

 New users are encouraged to experiment with the computer-based version of the old-fashioned Hangman Game and experience the thrill of guessing random words.

 ### Future Goals:
 Make the game more challenging by introducing multiple difficulty levels for the user to choose to play and implementing a scoring leaderboard.
 Moreover, I intend to enhance the website's user appeal through the implementation of aesthetic styling and a structured layout.
-To achieve this objective, I need to use a web framework such as Flask or Django, which allows to serve web pages and static assets like CSS files.
+To achieve this objective, I need to use a web framework such as Flask or Django, which allows me serve web pages and static assets like CSS files.

 [Back to top](<#table-of-contents>)
 ### Mock-up: